Integr-0/MoraModeration/README.md

   - SmithingTable /st [Opens a Smithing Table]
   - Furnace /fn [Opens a Furnace]
   - Smoker /ffn [Opens a Smoker]
-  - Commands /commands: [Lists all Commands the User can use]
+  - Mora /mora: [Information about Mora (Use "/mora commands" to list all commands]